Shiva-Bhattarai/Web-game/README.md

+# Web-game
-# Web-game designed by me using HTML CSS and javascript but it need some changes in the css/js.
+Designed by Shiva using HTML CSS and javascript but it need some changes in the css/js.